1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 How many times have you seen the phrase, "Consult your tax adviser"?
 Many people do, and it's often good for their financial well-being, but that doesn’t mean you're getting the full story when you meet with your preparer.

-Here are six truths your tax preparer may not want you to know.
+Here are nine truths your tax preparer may not want you to know.

 Written by Brian Vnak, Vice President at the Wealth Enhancement Group.
 Vnak advises clients on income, gift, trust and estate tax issues.